iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/native-dialogs/index.md

 ---
 title: 'Native Dialogs'
-description: 'A Unity plugin for native widgets on mobile'
+description: 'A Unity plugin that enables the use of native OS widgets on mobile devices.'
-lead: 'A Unity plugin for native widgets on mobile'
+lead: 'Bridge the gap between Unity and mobile operating systems by leveraging native date pickers and widgets for a seamless user experience on iOS and Android.'
 date: 2022-02-17
 links:
   - title: Repository